prashantkurlekar/PrashantKurlekar/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on React, .NET, Angular, Ionic, Firebase and Microsoft Azure
+- 🔭 I’m currently working on React, Angular, Ionic, NodeJS, .NET, MongoDB, Firebase, AWS and Microsoft Azure
 <!-- - 🌱 I’m currently learning Python, React Native -->
-- 📫 You can reach me on twitter [@prashantkurleka](https://twitter.com/prashantkurleka)
+- 📫 You can reach me on X [@prashantkurleka](https://x.com/prashantkurleka)
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->